Carolyn Attneave

 Carolyn Lewis Attneave (July 2, 1920 – June 22, 1992) was a Native American psychologist.
 She was the first Native American woman to earn a Ph.D. in psychology.
 Attneave was a pioneer of network therapy, an early form of systemic family therapy that emphasized the role of extended kinship and community in treatment.

-She was also a leading advocate for multicultural psychology and played a key role in the founding of the Society of Indian Psychologists and the American Psychological Association’s Division 45, dedicated to the study of culture, ethnicity, and race.
+Attneave was also a leading advocate for multicultural psychology and played a key role in the founding of the Society of Indian Psychologists and the American Psychological Association's Division 45, dedicated to the study of culture, ethnicity, and race.
 She worked initially for the Oklahoma State Department of Health providing mental health services to seven Native American tribes before she moved to Philadelphia to focus on network therapy as an alternative to hospitalisation.
 She was a founding member of the Boston Indian Council and what would become the Society of Indian Psychologists.
 She taught at Harvard University and the University of Washington.
 The American Psychological Association's Carolyn Attneave Diversity Award is awarded in her honour.

 Early life and education

 Attneave was born in El Paso, Texas, to Scandinavian and Delaware Native American parents.
 Attneave spent most of her early years in South Texas, but frequently spent summers with her Delaware relatives in Oklahoma.
 Her culturally aware upbringing would go on to influence her decision to research diversity.

 Attneave earned a bachelor's in English and Theatre at Chico State College in California in 1940.
 She would stay at Chico state College to earn another bachelor's in secondary education.
 After spending six years as a school teacher.
-She earned a master’s degree in counseling psychology from Stanford in 1947 and a Ph.D. in clinical psychology in 1952, making her one of the first Native Americans to hold a doctorate in psychology.
+She earned a master's degree in counseling psychology from Stanford in 1947 and a Ph.D. in clinical psychology in 1952, making her one of the first Native Americans to hold a doctorate in psychology.

 During World War II, Attneave served in the United States Coast Guard Reserve, where she trained enlisted men.
 This experience sparked her interest in group dynamics and influenced her later work on network interventions.